 Firstly, if you don’t do some form of weight training while you diet, a good deal of the weight you lose will come from muscle as well as fat.

-Second, strength training makes a direct contribution to the energy deficit required to lose belly fat.
+Second, strength training makes a direct contribution to the energy deficit required to lose belly fat and get back in shape.

 And, if you’re doing exercises that work large muscle groups – squats, deadlifts, rows, lat pulldowns, presses, and so on – that contribution will end up being fairly substantial.